Global recovery 'too weak, too fragile': IMF chief Lagarde

 "The not-so-good news is that the recovery remains too slow, too fragile, and risks to its durability are increasing," she warned.

-The IMF has already hinted it will cut its current 2016 global growth forecast of 3.4 percent next week when it publishes fresh forecasts at its traditional spring meeting with the World Bank in Washington.
+Lagarde hinted the IMF will cut its current 2016 global growth forecast of 3.4 percent next week when it publishes fresh forecasts at its traditional spring meeting with the World Bank in Washington.

 "Overall, the global outlook has weakened further over the last six months -- exacerbated by China's relative slowdown, lower commodity prices, and the prospect of financial tightening for many countries," she continued.